influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.3/troubleshooting/frequently-asked-questions.md

 ## What visualization types does Chronograf support?

-Chronograf's dashboards support five visualization types.
+Chronograf's dashboards support six visualization types.

 ### Line
 Show time-series in a line graph.